boots-edu/textbook/source/text/4-classes/clone.md

 Recall from the previous chapter the discussion of copying.

--   `point2=point;` //makes a copy of the **_reference_** to the one and only object
+-   `point2= point;` makes a copy of the **_reference_** to the one and only object.
 -   A **_shallow copy_** of the object only copies the top level primitive types, but does not duplicate any contained objects, rather it copies the reference to the same object.
-For arrays, we can use the spread operator (…) to do this.
+For arrays, we can use the spread operator (`...`) to do this.
 -   A **_deep copy_** of the object makes copies of all of the objects, nested objects and primitive types.
 Gives you a true clone of the object that is independent of the original.
 Later, we will learn how to clone the object, but for now, we have to create an independent object with the same values.

 A **_deep copy_** of the object makes copies of all of the objects, nested objects and primitive types.
 Gives you a true clone of the object that is independent of the original.
 Later, we will learn how to clone the object, but for now, we have to create an independent object with the same values.
 How do we do this in a structured way?

--   We teach each class how to clone itself, and then use those methods if we have a class that contains another class.
+-   We teach each class how to `clone` itself, and then use those methods if we have a class that contains another class.
 -   We will work from the bottom up of our hierarchy of classes.
-The simplest of which is our color class.
+The simplest of which is our `Color` class.

-Consider the Color class we have been working with.
-Cloning that is eash as a **_shallow copy_** is sufficient.
+Consider the `Color` class we have been working with.
+Cloning that is easy as a **_shallow copy_** is sufficient.
 The classes data items are all primitive types (numbers).

 ```typescript
 class Color {